sevypannella/microtorrent/README.md

-# microtorrent
+# MicroTorrent
 Very simple and small database-less PHP torrent tracker.
+Version: 1.0 (still under development/debugging)

 ## Note
 "Public trackers" or "open trackers" are special type of software that assists in the communication between peers using the BitTorrent protocol.
 They can be used by anyone by adding the tracker address to an existing torrent, or they can be used by any newly created torrent, like [OpenBitTorrent](http://openbittorrent.com).